emencia/emencia-django-forum/docs/usage.rst

 However if you need to have your own receiver, just define the Python path to it, remember that it should be a callable respecting the defined ``kwargs`` and avoid to import Forum models in your code as it will make a circular import error.

-An example in your settings to use your own receiver :
+An example in your settings to use your own receiver:

 .. sourcecode:: python

     FORUM_NEW_POST_SIGNAL = 'myproject.signals.mycallback'

-And a receiver example :
+And a receiver example:

 .. sourcecode:: python